-If an employee experiences an employment change, typically his/her benefits will be affected.
-When notified of life event, counsel the employee on all of his/her benefit options.
+If an employee experiences an employment change, typically their benefits will be affected.
+When notified of a life event, counsel the employee on all of their benefit options.

 Retirement can be a difficult decision for employees.
-Here institution benefits administrators will find tools to assist with counseling and helping employees through the retirement process.
+In this section institution benefits administrators will find tools to assist with counseling and helping employees through the retirement process.